-But that doesn’t mean he liked it.
-But he had been commanded to stay “where he was two more days.”
+That doesn’t mean he liked it, but he had been commanded to stay “where he was two more days.”
 Then he traveled with his disciples to Bethany and to glorify God.
 He tried to be smooth about it when he arrived, but was chastised by Mary and Martha for not having come sooner.
 This clearly wasn’t easy for Jesus, but since he knew what was to come, he pushed through it.
 Still, his heart was broken because Lazarus was dead, and the pain of death is just as real regardless of the hope or knowledge we have of what’s to come.

 When Jesus saw her weeping, and the Jews who had come along with her also weeping, he was deeply moved in spirit and troubled.
 “Where have you laid him?” he asked.
 “Come and see, Lord,” they replied.

 In this case, we see that Jesus was made aware of a situation beforehand.
 If the Father had not talked with him about it, Jesus would have felt compelled to drop what he was doing immediately when he had first heard about Lazarus’ sickness.
 His human nature would have driven him to his friends in their time of need.
 But instead, because he’d been touch with the Father, equipped for the news and given a plan on the how and why, Jesus could be obedient to that plan.
 He didn’t have to like it or understand it, but he needed to be obedient to it.

 “When you have lifted up the Son of Man, then you will know that I am he and that I do nothing on my own but speak just what the Father has taught me.”